-Special observances will take place tomorrow, although I suspect not as many as some past years, this being a Sunday.
-I will think of him and his legacy.
-Hopefully folks in other parts of the country will remember Harvey Milk as well.
-His political career was short and he didn't accomplish many of the things he would have, but he became a symbol - an icon.
-He gave us hope, and he continues to, 44 years after his death.
+Harvey's political career was short, and he didn't accomplish many of the things he might have, but he became a symbol - an icon.
+He gave us hope, and he continues to, 46 years after his death.

 Once, in an interview with The San Francisco Chronicle, Harvey said "If I turned around every time somebody called me a faggot, I'd be walking backward - and I don't want to walk backward."